CDP Questionnaires 2025 - What Corporates & SMEs Need to Know

 12 May 2025

-Since 2024, CDP has offered an adapted questionnaire for SMEs alongside the comprehensive questionnaire for corporations.
-Sustainability managers from both company sizes should be familiar with the structure, scope, and requirements of the respective version to report efficiently.
-In this article, we examine the differences between the CDP Questionnaire for Corporates and SMEs and discuss the key changes in 2025 compared to 2024.
+Since 2024, CDP has been offering, along with the comprehensive questionnaire for large corporations, a tailored questionnaire for SMEs.
+Sustainability managers at both corporate sizes should be familiar with the structure, scope, and requirements of each variant to report efficiently.
+In this article, we explore the differences between the CDP questionnaire for Corporates and SMEs and discuss the key new features in 2025 compared to 2024.

 The Full Corporate Questionnaire 2025 – Structure and Scope

-Large companies and corporations with extensive resources typically participate in the “Full Corporate Questionnaire”.
-This comprehensive CDP questionnaire covers all relevant environmental topics and is structured in detail:
+Large corporations with extensive resources typically participate in the 'Full Corporate Questionnaire'.
+This comprehensive CDP questionnaire covers all relevant environmental topics and is structured accordingly:

 • Modules and Topics: The Corporate Questionnaire 2025 is divided into 13 modules.
-Modules 1 to 5 cover cross-sectional topics, i.e., Introduction and Framework (e.g., reporting boundary, organizational profile), Identification of Dependencies, Impacts, Risks & Opportunities, specific Risks & Opportunities, Governance, and Business Strategy.
-From Module 6 onwards follow key topics such as Environmental Performance/Indicators in various areas.
-Specifically, Module 6 covers methodological aspects of reporting (consolidation approaches), Module 7 focuses on Climate Change, Module 8 on Forests, Module 9 on Water Security, Module 10 on Plastic (newly introduced in the integrated approach), Module 11 on Biodiversity, Module 12 contains industry-specific questions for Financial Services, and Module 13 serves for final confirmation and signing (see official documents 1)
+Modules 1 to 5 cover cross-cutting issues, i.e. Introduction and Framework (e.g. reporting boundary, organizational profile), Identification of Dependencies, Impacts, Risks & Opportunities, specific Risks & Opportunities, Governance and Business Strategy.
+From Module 6 onwards, the thematic focuses follow Environmental Performance/Metrics in various areas.
+Specifically, Module 6 includes methodological aspects of reporting (consolidation approaches), Module 7 focuses on Climate Change, Module 8 on Forests, Module 9 on Water Security, Module 10 on Plastic (newly introduced in the integrated approach), Module 11 on Biodiversity, Module 12 contains sector-specific questions for Financial Services, and Module 13 is for the final Confirmation and Signature (see official documents 1)

-• Scope and Detail Level: For a company reporting on all topics (climate, forest, water, biodiversity, plastic), the questionnaire can encompass more than a hundred questions.
+• Scope and Level of Detail: For a company reporting on all topics (climate, forest, water, biodiversity, plastic), the questionnaire may contain well over a hundred questions.
 Many questions are tabular with multiple sub-questions.
 For example, in the climate section, emission data (Scope 1, 2, 3) must be collected and supplemented with targets, reduction strategies, and risk mitigation measures.
-The forest module requires information on deforestation-relevant raw materials (such as palm oil, soy, timber, beef), including safeguarding mechanisms in the supply chain.
-The water module inquires about water withdrawals, risk areas, and water management strategies.
-Since 2024, integrated questions on plastic and biodiversity have been added, now embedded in the questionnaire – even though these areas are (still) not graded 2.
-The detail depth is high in the Corporate Questionnaire: Many questions require text descriptions and quantitative data; documents may need to be uploaded or web links provided.
+The forest module requires information on deforestation-relevant commodities (such as palm oil, soy, wood, beef), including risk mitigation mechanisms in the supply chain.
+The water module asks about water withdrawals, risk areas, and water management strategies.
+Since 2024, integrated questions on plastic and biodiversity have been added, now anchored in the questionnaire – even if these areas (still) are not scored 2.
+The level of detail is high in the Corporate Questionnaire: Many questions require both text descriptions and quantitative information; sometimes, documents must be uploaded or web links to policies provided.

-In summary, the Full Corporate Questionnaire is a comprehensive reporting tool that requires companies to gather considerably data and coordinate efforts.
-It offers the opportunity to thoroughly report on all environmental aspects and receive scores in all categories (climate, water, forest) – assuming the company is relevant in these areas.
-CDP explicitly points out that not every company needs to complete all topic-specific modules.
+In summary, the Full Corporate Questionnaire is a comprehensive reporting tool that requires companies to engage in significant data collection and coordination.
+However, it also offers the opportunity to report extensively on all environmental aspects and receive a score in all categories (climate, water, forest) – provided the company is relevant in these areas.
+CDP explicitly states that not every company must complete all subject-specific modules.

 The SME Questionnaire 2025 – Tailored for SMEs

-CDP has developed a separate SME Questionnaire for small and medium enterprises, first introduced in 2024.
-This SME Questionnaire is still available in 2025 and allows qualified companies to participate in CDP reporting with less effort.
-The main features:
+For small and medium enterprises, CDP has developed a dedicated SME Questionnaire, first introduced in 2024.
+This SME questionnaire remains available in 2025, allowing eligible companies to participate in CDP reporting with less effort.
+The key features are:

-• Eligibility: Not all companies may use the SME Questionnaire.
-CDP sets thresholds based on employee count and revenue to distinguish which is considered an SME in the CDP sense.
-Simplified, companies with fewer than 1,000 employees and revenue under approximately 250 million USD/EUR are classified as SMEs and can opt for the simplified version 5.
-As seen in the official overview from CDP, there are gradual transitions.
-If a company is slightly above the SME thresholds, CDP recommends the Full Questionnaire.
-Conversely, ambitious smaller firms can voluntarily complete the large questionnaire if they aim for an A rating (more below).
+• Eligibility: Not all companies may use the SME questionnaire.
+CDP defines thresholds based on the number of employees and revenue to distinguish who qualifies as an SME under CDP's criteria.
+Simplified, companies with fewer than 1,000 employees and under approximately 250 million USD/EUR revenue count as SMEs and can opt for the simplified version 5.
+As seen in CDP's official summary, the boundaries are flexible.
+If a company is just above the SME thresholds, CDP recommends the full questionnaire.
+Conversely, ambitious smaller firms can voluntarily complete the large questionnaire if they aim for an A-rating (more on that below).

 Disclosure Options & Eligiblity for SME Questionnaire - CDP 2025

-• Structure and Topic Focus: The SME Questionnaire 2025 consists of 8 modules, numbered as Modules 14 to 21.
-Modules 14-19 and 21 are integrated modules containing questions that address multiple environmental aspects together (e.g., governance, targets, risks – each across climate, forest, water).
-Module 20 is specifically dedicated to climate change 6.
-Practically, this means that the SME Questionnaire has a strong climate focus, but also covers fundamental questions on forest and water issues to help SMEs engage with these areas.
-Unlike large corporations, SMEs do not need to answer sector-specific data points (e.g., for specialized CO₂-intensive industries).
-The volume of questions is significantly less.
-The SME Questionnaire includes fewer and simpler data points than the full questionnaire.
+• Structure and Focus: The SME Questionnaire 2025 comprises 8 modules, numbered as Modules 14 to 21.
+Modules 14–19 and 21 are integrated modules, containing questions that jointly address multiple environmental aspects (e.g. governance, targets, risks – spanning climate, forest, water).
+Module 20 is specifically dedicated to Climate Change 6.
+Practically, this means the SME questionnaire has a strong climate focus, but also covers basic questions on forest and water issues, allowing SMEs to find an entry point into these areas.
+Unlike large corporations, SMEs do not have to answer sector-specific data points (e.g. for particular CO₂-intensive industries).
+The volume of questions overall is significantly lower.
+The SME questionnaire includes fewer and simpler data points than the full questionnaire.

-• Requirements and Focus: The SME Questionnaire clearly emphasizes climate data.
-CDP has decided that SMEs in 2025 should primarily disclose their climate strategy and emissions, while forest and water aspects are queried but (yet) not graded 7.
-Concretely, only the climate section will be assessed, and here CDP has simplified some indicators for SMEs.
-Mandatory information such as emission data remains relevant, but it's acknowledged that SMEs are often still developing their data capabilities.
-The focus is designed to lower the barrier for smaller companies to participate in CDP.
+• Requirements and Emphasis: The SME questionnaire is primarily focused on climate data.
+CDP has determined that in 2025, SMEs should primarily disclose their climate strategy and emissions, while forest and water issues are queried but (still) not scored 7.
+Specifically, only the climate section is scored, and even here, CDP has simplified some indicators for SMEs.
+Required disclosures like emissions data remain relevant, but it is acknowledged that SMEs are often still developing their datasets.
+The focus aims to reduce the barrier for smaller firms to participate in CDP reporting.

-Companies classified as SMEs can show transparency with significantly less effort and still receive a recognized CDP score (for climate).
-For large corporations, however, the Full Questionnaire is mandatory, as only it offers the depth and breadth required to appropriately assess complex organizations.
+Companies that fall under the SME definition can show transparency with significantly less effort and still receive a recognised CDP score (for climate).
+For large corporations, however, the Full Questionnaire is mandatory, as only this provides the depth and breadth needed to assess complex organisations properly.

 Differences at a Glance: Corporate vs. SME Questionnaire

-The essential differences between the Corporate and SME Questionnaire can be summarized as follows:
+The main differences between the Corporate and SME questionnaires can be summarised as follows:

-• Scope: The Corporate Questionnaire is considerably longer and more detailed.
-It includes all topics (climate, forest, water, biodiversity, plastic) and sector-specific deep dives.
-The SME Questionnaire is shorter, focusing on climate, with forest/water touched only lightly.
+• Scope: The Corporate questionnaire is considerably longer and more detailed.
+It includes all topics (climate, forest, water, biodiversity, plastic) and sector-specific expansions.
+The SME questionnaire is shorter, focusing on climate and only briefly touching on forest/water.

-• Modules: Corporate: 13 modules (some integrated, some topic-specific, plus sector modules if applicable).
-SME: 8 modules (7 integrated and 1 specifically on climate).
+• Modules: Corporate: 13 modules (some integrated, some thematic, plus possibly sector module).
+SME: 8 modules (7 integrated and 1 specific to climate).

-• Rating (Scoring): For Corporates, each relevant area is assessed individually (climate, forest, water each receive a separate grade, which is published).
-For SMEs, only the climate section is graded; forest and water data do not contribute to the rating.
-This means SMEs receive a combined score (Climate D to B) – details see next section on Scoring Methods 2025.
+• Scoring: For Corporates, every relevant area is evaluated separately (climate, forest, water each receive their own public grade).
+For SMEs, only the climate section is scored; forest and water data do not contribute to the rating.
+This means SMEs receive a final combined score (Climate D to B) – details are covered in the next section on the 2025 scoring methodology.

-• Sector-specific Questions: Corporates: yes, if applicable (CDP uses its sector classification system ACS to present certain industries with extra questions, e.g., energy-intensive industry, financial sector).
-SME: no, all participants of the SME Questionnaire answer the same set of questions regardless of industry.
+• Sector-specific Questions: Corporate: Yes, if applicable (CDP uses its sector classification system ACS to present additional questions to specific industries, e.g. energy-intensive sectors, financial services).
+SME: No, all participants of the SME questionnaire answer the same set of questions, regardless of the sector.

-• Newly Added Topics: Both questionnaires have recently integrated topics such as plastic and biodiversity, albeit to different extents.
-In the Corporate questionnaire, these are present as standalone Modules 10 and 11 with several questions.
-In the SME questionnaire, questions on biodiversity/plastic may appear in integrated modules, but very limited and mainly qualitatively.
+• Newly Added Topics: Both questionnaires have recently integrated topics such as Plastic and Biodiversity, but at varying depths.
+In Corporate, these are present as standalone modules 10 and 11 with numerous questions.
+In the SME questionnaire, individual questions on biodiversity/plastic may appear in integrated modules but are very limited and mainly qualitative.

-CDP emphasizes that minimal changes were made for both the Corporate and SME Questionnaire in 2025 8.
-Following the significant revision in 2024 (introduction of the integrated questionnaire design), 2025 focuses on stability to provide continuity for companies.
-Nonetheless, there are some innovations and fine adjustments that CDP officials should be aware of:
+Both in the Corporate and SME questionnaires, CDP emphasizes that only minimal changes were made in 2025 8.
+Following the major overhaul in 2024 (introduction of the integrated questionnaire design), 2025 focuses on stability to provide continuity to companies.
+Nonetheless, there are some updates and fine-tuning that CDP responsible parties should be aware of:

-• Clarifications in Module 1 (Introduction): The currency specification for financial information (question 1.2) is now mandatory so that all figures in the questionnaire can be uniformly interpreted.
-Moreover, CDP has provided additional guidance on boundary delineation (“reporting boundary”) to help companies transparently manage discrepancies between CDP reporting boundaries and, for example, financial consolidation.
-New support is available for indicating excluded company areas and their impacts.
-In question 1.24.1 (Value Chain Mapping), a new dropdown option “Direct operations” was added to specify that an aspect exclusively relates to direct business activities 9.
+• Clarifications in Module 1 (Introduction): The disclosure of currency for financial information (Question 1.2) is now mandatory, to ensure that all figures in the questionnaire can be interpreted consistently.
+CDP has also provided additional guidance on boundary setting (“reporting boundary”) to help companies transparently report discrepancies between the CDP reporting boundary and, for example, financial consolidation.
+There are also new guidelines for reporting excluded business areas and their impact.
+In Question 1.24.1 (value chain mapping), a new dropdown option “Direct operations” was added to indicate that an aspect concerns only direct business activities 9.

-• Technical Fixes and Minor Changes: In Module 2 (Identification of Risks/Opportunities), a technical error was corrected: The logic that displayed supplier levels for certain responses was fixed.
-Module 3 (specific Risks & Opportunities) remained largely unchanged, although dropdown lists were updated (e.g., selection options for regions, raw materials etc.) to be up to date.
+• Technical Fixes and Minor Changes: In Module 2 (Identification of Risks/Opportunities), a technical error was fixed: The logic that controls which supplier stages are displayed for specific answers was corrected.
+Module 3 (concrete Risks & Opportunities) remained mostly unchanged, only dropdown lists were updated (e.g. selection options for regions, commodities, etc.) to ensure they are up to date.

-• Governance and Strategy (Modules 4 & 5): There were minor clean-ups.
-A duplicate response option in the question about governance mechanisms was removed to avoid redundancy.
-Additionally, CDP adjusts dependencies between questions – e.g., a question about financial incentive structure (4.7) now only appears if it is relevant to the company (for instance, financial services providers).
-In Module 5 (Business Strategy), guidance in a key question (5.2) was expanded to clarify that firms can use data reported to CDP for other reports (e.g., TCFD, sustainability reports).
-This clarification aims to help reduce duplicate efforts.
+• Governance and Strategy (Modules 4 & 5): Here, minor adjustments were made.
+A duplicate answer option in the question on governance mechanisms was removed to avoid redundancy.
+Additionally, dependencies between questions were adjusted – for example, a question about financial incentive structures (4.7) now only appears if relevant to the company (such as for financial services).
+In Module 5 (Business Strategy), guidance in a key question (5.2) was expanded to clarify that companies can use the data reported to CDP for other reports (e.g. TCFD, sustainability reports).
+This clarification aims to help reduce duplicate entries.

-• Overall, CDP has not introduced completely new topic areas, neither in the Corporate nor in the SME Questionnaire, likely a relief for many repeat participants.
+• No New Questions, But Fine-Tuning of Data Points: Overall, CDP has introduced no completely new question blocks in either the Corporate or SME questionnaire, which will likely come as a relief to many repeat participants.

-• SME Questionnaire remains stable: For SMEs, there are no substantive innovations in the question catalog.
+• SME Questionnaire Remains Stable: For SMEs, there are no substantive changes in the question catalogue.
 The SME Questionnaire 2025 is practically identical to that of 2024 in terms of questions and structure.
-CDP deliberately refrained from changes so that smaller companies can focus on the climate aspect without having to learn afresh every year.
-The only change concerns the general expansion of guidance: CDP provides more support and examples to assist SMEs in completing it, as many are participating for the first time.
+CDP deliberately refrained from changes, allowing smaller businesses to concentrate on the climate focus without having to relearn annually.
+The only adjustment concerns the general further development of guidance: CDP provides more assistance and examples to support SMEs in completing the questionnaire, as many are participating for the first time.

-The changes in 2025 are predominantly incremental – they involve fine-tuning and clarifications.
-Those familiar with the 2024 questionnaire will find no surprises in 2025 but should still consult the “Key Changes” documents to avoid potential pitfalls 10.
+The 2025 changes are largely incremental – it is mainly fine-tuning and clarifications.
+Those familiar with the 2024 questionnaire will find no surprises in 2025 but should still consult the 'Key Changes' documents to avoid potential pitfalls 10.

-SMEs who participated for the first time in 2024 can benefit from this experience in 2025 and expand their climate data set.
-Larger companies, who perhaps struggled with the integrated format in 2024, can use the same structure in 2025 and optimize processes.
+SMEs that participated for the first time in 2024 can benefit from this experience and expand their climate dataset in 2025.
+Larger companies that may have struggled with the integrated format in 2024 can use the same structure in 2025 to optimize processes.

-For companies reporting for the first time in 2025, intensive weeks lie ahead.
-Using digital assistants can be pivotal for easing workload.
-Software solutions like turnus.ai can automate the input of qualitative and quantitative data into the CDP template by employing AI and checking for consistency.
+For companies reporting for the first time in 2025, intense weeks lie ahead.
+Using digital helpers can be key to easing the workload.
+Software solutions like turnus.ai, can automatically input qualitative and quantitative data into the CDP format template using AI and check for consistency.

 Uplift Ventures and Jungheinrich.